maxschae/prog-econ-project/src/documentation/simulation_study.rst

 The code in **src.simulation_study** constitutes the main part of analysis for evaluating the performance of parametric treatment effect estimators towards non-parametric ones.
-It includes functions that generate artificial data used for the study as well as functions collecting estimator performance measures.
-The code in *sim_study.py* further includes the actual simulation study that uses the above functions to assess the performance of the single estimation methods.
+It includes functions that simulate artificial data used for the analysis as well as functions assessing the performance of the estimation methods when applied to the simulated data.
+The code in *sim_study.py* further contains the actual simulation study using the above functions.

 .. _data_generating_process: